G-dH/windows-search-provider/README.md

 # WSP (Windows Search Provider)
 A GNOME Shell extension that allows you to search and organize open windows from the overview.

-WSP is supported by the V-Shell extension that allows you to toggle the window search using a Space key or by clicking on the dedicated icon in the dash in activities overview.
+WSP is supported by the V-Shell extension which allows you to toggle the window search using the Space key in activities overview or by clicking on the dedicated icon in the dash.

 ### Supported GNOME Shell versions
 42 - 46